Special rates require proof of eligibility at check-in.

 Amid the sea of expensive resort restaurants on the Kohala Coast, this is an affordable alternative, a best-kept secret in the Waikoloa Beach Resort area.
 Its location on the 14th tee near the Marriott offers casual, fine dining with a menu that's a throwback to Hawaii's retro steak houses of the 1960s.
 Decor is simple, and so is the concept.
 Legendary restaurateur Dickie Furtado boasts many signature dishes, highlighted by the delicious calamari steak cooked with lemon butter and capers in a delicate panko crust.
 (Don't miss it; it's probably the best calamari you'll ever eat.)
 Generous-size steaks include the kiawe-grilled rib eye and the giant 14-oz. porterhouse.
 No watered-down cocktails here—the restaurant offers an excellent happy hour with free pupus, while the well-stocked salad bar features more than 30 items.

 This restaurant doesn't feel much like a country club—it's simple and not at all fancy, with oak tables filled with local old-timers talking story and chowing down on greasy local favorites.
-Locals love this spot for its large portions and classic breakfasts: ordering the breakfast burger (with fried egg, cheese, and your choice of meat) and a cup of Kona coffee is the way to go.
-If it's lunchtime, you can't beat the burgers.
+Locals love this spot on Sunday for its large portions and classic breakfasts: ordering the breakfast burger (with fried egg, cheese, and your choice of meat) and a cup of Kona coffee is the way to go.
+If it's lunchtime, you can't beat the burgers and salads.
+Breakfast is only served on Sunday.
 Credit cards accepted.
-No dinner Fri. and Sun.
+No dinner.

-Village Burger brings a whole new meaning to gourmet hamburgers.
-This little eatery in Parker Ranch Center serves up locally raised, grass-fed, hormone-free beef that is ground fresh, hand-shaped daily at their restaurant, and grilled to perfection right before your eyes.
-Top your burger (be it ahi, veal, Kahua Ranch wagyu beef, Hamakua mushroom, or Waipio Taro) with everything from local avocados, baby greens, and chipotle goat cheese to tomato marmalade.
+This little eatery brings a whole new meaning to gourmet hamburgers.
+Village Burger in Parker Ranch Center serves up locally raised, grass-fed, hormone-free beef that is ground fresh, hand-shaped daily at their restaurant, and grilled to perfection right before your eyes.
+Top your burger (be it ahi, veal, Kahua Ranch wagyu beef, Hamakua mushroom, or Waipio taro) with everything from local avocados, baby greens, and chipotle goat cheese to tomato marmalade.
 Even the ice cream for their milkshakes is made right in Waimea, and the delicious brioche buns that house these juicy burgers are baked fresh in nearby Hawi.
 At this place, you really can taste the difference. villageburgerwaimea.com.
 Credit cards accepted.

 Verna's is a favorite among locals who come for the moist homemade burgers and filling plate lunches.
 The price is right with a burger combo that includes fries and a drink for just $5.
 If you're hungry for more, try the traditional Hawaiian plate with laulau, beef stew, chicken long rice, lomilomi salmon; or the smoked meat plate (a local specialty) smothered in onions and served with rice and macaroni salad.
 Whatever you choose, you won't leave hungry.
 Late-night revelers take note: Verna's is one of the only joints in Hilo that's open 24 hours every day.
 Credit cards accepted.